ProiectAutomata/ProiectAutomata.github.io/_posts/2025-03-09-movitalis-info.md

 ## Why Movitalis?

+• **Longevity-focused fitness:** Improve VO₂ max, strength, and mobility for long-term health.
-• Customizable weekly workout plan – Get structured training based on your fitness data and goals.
+• **Improved workout structure:** Get effective training based on your fitness data and goals.
-• Apple Watch workout tracker – Train seamlessly with real-time tracking and automatic sync.
+• **Apple Watch workout tracker:** Train seamlessly with real-time tracking and automatic sync.
+• **Consistency over perfection:** Movitalis meets you where you are and helps you make good use of your time.
-• Clarity & simplicity – See exactly what to do next without unnecessary complexity.
+• **Clarity & simplicity:** See exactly what to do next without unnecessary complexity.
-• Longevity-focused fitness – Improve VO₂ max, strength, and mobility for long-term health.

 <video height="500" autoplay muted loop>
   <source src="/assets/img/Quiz_preview.mov" type="video/mp4">